Artesians/TCL/newsletter/patch-2.7.md

 * [Yelan Infographic](https://www.keqingmains.com/i/yelan)

 ### Kikin Bot
 You may have noticed Kikin Bot take over a significant portion of our commands on our Discord.
-Some of you may have been even more keen and noticed that Kikin is now deployed to the limit of 250 servers!
+Some of you may have been even more keen and noticed that Kikin is now deployed to the limit of 250 servers, including our partnered servers!
 Once our verification goes through, Kikin will be available for invite to anyone's discord!

 Kikin Bot's features include:

 * Character Resources: KQM's latest infographics, builds and character guide
 * FAQ Resources on a variety of game mechanics